Errors and Warnings¶

 ¶

-only, warns that asynchronous flop reset terms come from other than primary inputs or flopped outputs, creating the potential for reset glitches.
+Warned with a no longer supported clock domain crossing option that asynchronous flop reset terms came from other than primary inputs or flopped outputs, creating the potential for reset glitches.

 -